| Title: | Modeling, Standardization and Testing for Provider Profiling |

 the return varies depending on the method implemented for the class of the input object.

-objectProvide direct/indirect standardized differences for a fixed effect linear model.
+linear_cre objectProvide direct/indirect standardized differences for a correlated random effect linear model.

 fit |